RakhithJK/ZiaUrR3hman-LinkedSocialToolkit-wiki/How-to-mass-message-all-your-connections.md

 ![Exclude-connections-from-campaign](https://github.com/ZiaUrR3hman/LinkedSocialToolkit/raw/master/images/Exclude-connections-from-campaign.png)

 ### Total message
-This is the total number of messages you want to send.
+This is the total number connections you want to send messages.
 ### Delay
 This is the delay between each message in seconds.
 ### Start position